 - Remember the basics – RICE: Rest, Ice, Compression, Elevation.
 Get off the injury, cool it with water from a stream on a rag (or ice if you can find it), use compression if you know how to properly wrap, and get the injury elevated a bit.

 - If you have a history of athletic injuries, talk to your care provider to address specific problems that may occur.
 Have a plan.
+Stretching before hitting the trail can help, and wearing the right shoes.

 Wilderness medicine courses can provide much more thorough training on dealing with athletic injuries.
 Because they’re complicated to assess and treat I can’t teach you much here in any good faith.
-Seek training as a Wilderness First Responder to learn the most you can about dealing with wilderness athletic injuries!

 General Soft Tissue Injuries